brainvillage/pink_winners/README.md

-# This is the human made README
+# Read me

-This is just a small AI-made LP-solver for a project in University.
+>>> This is just a small AI-made LP-solver for a project in University.
-Out Team was the pink team, hence the name.
+>>> Our Team was the pink team, hence the name.
+>>> You find everything you need to know in the HOWTO.md